AlexanderEllis/blog/content/posts/tuner.md

 #### Autocorrelation: we can do some quick math ourselves

 Instead of relying on the `getByteFrequencyData`, we can instead access the sound information directly and calculate the frequency ourselves.
-Autocorrelation is a technique where we compare part of a signal, in this case a sound wave, with a delayed copy of itself.
+One simple way to do this is autocorrelation, a technique where we compare part of a signal, in this case a sound wave, with a delayed copy of itself.
 By looking at how the signal compares to itself with a given offset, then varying that offset, we can calculate the offset at which the pattern roughly repeats.
 That would represent the period of the sound wave, and we could easily then calculate the frequency.

 Let's say we have a very simple data series representing the signal at different time steps: